ReflectsLight/quran-json/README.md

 ## Thanks

-First and foremost, Alhamdulillah.
+Alhamdulillah

 Thanks to the following websites for providing the downloadable content:

-  * https://searchtruth.com for the original Arabic, and the Italian translation.
+  * https://searchtruth.com for the original Arabic, and the Farsi, Italian translations
-  * https://quran.com for the English, Farsi, Portuguese, Dutch, and French translations.
+  * https://quran.com for the English, Portuguese, Dutch, and French translations

-And thanks to the translators of the content:
+Thanks to the translators:

   * _Dr.
-Mustafa Khattab_ for the English translation.
+Mustafa Khattab_ for the English translation
-  * _Hussein Taji Kal Dari_ for the Farsi translation.
+  * _Hussain Ansarian_ for the Farsi translation
-  * _Sofian S. Siregar_ for the Dutch translation.
+  * _Sofian S. Siregar_ for the Dutch translation
-  * _Muhammad Hamidullah_ for the French translation.
+  * _Muhammad Hamidullah_ for the French translation
-  * _Hamza Roberto Piccardo_ for the Italian translation.
+  * _Hamza Roberto Piccardo_ for the Italian translation

 ## License

-The "source code" is released under the [GPL](./LICENSE) license.
+The "source code" is released under the [GPL](./LICENSE) license
 <br>
-The content is copyrighted to the translators (listed above).
+The translators hold the copyright for the translated content